dextermarkley/drupal-automation-demo/README.md

 drupal-demo Cloudformation and Cookbook
 =====================

-This cloudformation-ruby template and chef cookbook should server as an example of a fully automated deployment of a drupal website.
+This cloudformation-ruby template and chef cookbook should serve as an example of a fully automated deployment of a drupal website.
 This package will:
-Create an AWS VPC with required NAT Gateway, Internet Gateway, subnets, and routing tables Create two EC2 Instances running amazon linux: a Chef server, and a instance with Drupal/Mysql
+Create an AWS VPC with required NAT Gateway, Internet Gateway, subnets, and routing tables Create two EC2 Instances running amazon linux: a Chef server, and an instance with Drupal/Mysql

 The Quick Way
 -------------